0

 What are VAT loans?

-Value Added Tax (VAT) loans give you the possibility to spread the cost of your VAT bills over 3 months.
-Simply put, they are short-term business loans that have been made to give you flexibility and some breathing space.
+Value Added Tax (VAT) loans are a form of short-term business loan that help you spread the cost of your VAT bills over 3 months to give you flexibility and some breathing space.
 They’re here to help you budgeting, managing cash flow, and avoiding penalties for late payments.
 The terms of VAT loans vary depending on the lender, sometimes requiring collateral or a personal guarantee, and may come with higher interest rates than other types of loans.

 There are alternative funding options on the market such as business loans, invoice financing or merchant cash advances that may have more flexible repayment terms and lower interest rates.